Telephone booth: Ireland

-As of June 2019, 456 locations retain payphones (with none in the entirety of County Leitrim); down from 1320 in March 2014.
+As of June 2019, 456 locations retained payphones (with none in the entirety of County Leitrim); this was down from 1,320 in March 2014.

+Italy

+In May 2023 AGCOM established that TIM no longer has the obligation to guarantee the availability of telephone booths, with the exception of "places of social importance", such as hospitals (with at least ten beds), prisons, and barracks with at least fifty occupants.
+TIM will also be able to decommission booths in mountain refuges, while ensuring access to the mobile telephone network.
+AGCOM declared that 99.2% of public telephones are already covered by a mobile network with at least 2G technology (May 2023).
+In September 2023 over 90,000 booths which do not fall into the above-mentioned exceptions began being removed.

 Jordan

 In 2004, Jordan became the first country in the world not to have telephone booths generally available.
-The mobile/cellular phone penetration in that country is so high that telephone booths have hardly been used at all for years.
-The two private payphone service companies, namely ALO and JPP, closed down, and currently there's no payphone service to speak of.
+The mobile/cellular phone penetration in that country has become so high that telephone booths had been rarely used for years.
+The two private payphone service companies, namely ALO and JPP, closed down.

 Norway

 The last functioning phone box in Norway was taken out of service in June 2016.
-However, 100 of the phone boxes have been preserved around the country and are protected under cultural heritage laws.
+However, 100 phone boxes have been preserved around the country and are protected under cultural heritage laws.

 Sweden

 The first telephone booth in Sweden was erected in 1890.
-In 1981 there were 44,000 of them, but in 2013, there were only 1,200, with a withdrawal of the last one in 2015.
-A survey showed that in 2013, only 1% of the population in Sweden used one the previous year.
+In 1981 there were 44,000, but by 2013, only 1,200 remained, with the removal of the last one in 2015.
+A survey showed that in 2013, only 1% of the population in Sweden had used one during the previous year.

 United Kingdom

-The red telephone kiosk is recognised as a British icon and the BT Group still hold intellectual property rights in the designs of many of the telephone boxes, including registered trade mark rights.
+The red telephone kiosk is recognised as a British icon and the BT Group still hold intellectual property rights in the designs of many of the telephone boxes, including registered trademark rights.

 BT is steadily removing public telephone kiosks from the streets of the UK.
 It is permitted to remove a kiosk without consultation provided that there is another kiosk within 400 m walking distance.
 In other cases, it is required to comply with Ofcom rules in consultation with the local authority.
 Some decommissioned red telephone boxes have been converted for other uses with the permission of BT Group, such as housing small community libraries or automated external defibrillators.